Last Updated on 4 months

 Key Takeaways

-• Always measure tread depth and ensure it’s above 2/32nds of an inch for safety.
+- Always measure tread depth for safety and ensure it’s above 2/32nds of an inch.

 Understanding the Fundamentals of Tire Inspection

 Tire condition directly impacts vehicle safety and performance.
-Inspecting tires regularly for damage and wear is essential in preventative maintenance.
-Sidewall damage such as abrasions, cracks, or bulges can lead to hazardous tire failures, while even minor damage warrants closer examination by a professional.
+Regularly inspecting tires for damage and wear is essential in preventative maintenance.
+Sidewall damage, such as abrasions, cracks, or bulges, can lead to hazardous tire failures, while even minor damage warrants closer examination by a professional.

 The Critical Role of Tire Condition in Safety and Performance